aksmiyazaki/challenge-event-processor/README.md

 The messages in this topic are keyed by an id of the producers.
 If there is just a few of event_producers, it may be wise to change this key strategy, otherwise, we will end up having hot partitions in the `producer.to.processor` topic.
+One thing that worth mentioning is that I didn't care much about the code in the producers since it is not the asset being evaluated according to the challenge description.

 All the topics in the solution have just 3 partitions, because I guess that evaluating the performance is not an issue here.
 But if we were building a production app, there should be an evaluation on how many partitions each topic would